 Having normal troponin levels 12 hours after chest pain has started means a heart attack is unlikely.

 A normal value range may vary slightly among different laboratories.
-Some labs use different measurements or test different samples.
+Some labs use different measurements (for example, "high sensitivity troponin test") or test different samples.
 Also, some labs have different cutoff points for "normal" and "probable myocardial infarction."
-Talk to your doctor about the meaning of your specific test results.
+Talk to your provider about the meaning of your specific test results.

 Even a slight increase in the troponin level will often mean there has been some damage to the heart.
 Very high levels of troponin are a sign that a heart attack has occurred.